Hordes hoping for miracle throng Philippine Catholic procession

 "God ordered me to do this and I feel no exhaustion," he added, wearing an ankle-length robe and crown of barbed wire.

-Around him people chanted "Viva Nazareno" (Long live Nazarene), cheered and jostled for a glimpse of, or selfie with, the statue cloaked in a maroon robe that is topped with a crown of thorns and cross.
+Around him people chanted "Viva Nazareno" (Long live Nazarene), cheered and jostled for a glimpse of, or selfie with, the cross-bearing statue, cloaked in a maroon robe and topped with a crown of thorns.

 - 'A rhythm of peace' -